Shadowrun Returns: Release

 The game originally had an estimated delivery date of January 2013, but the designers stated that the additional content to be added after meeting stretch goals will require more time.
 On June 18, 2013 the developers announced an official release date of July 25, 2013.
 It was released on July 25, 2013 through Steam, with a DRM-free download available to Kickstarter backers only.
 Initially the DRM-free version was only available to backers as the developing team managed to get an exception only for Kickstarter backers while licensing the Shadowrun brand, but on November 12, 2013 Harebrained Schemes announced that they had reached an agreement to release DRM-free versions of Shadowrun Returns and future expansions, as well as sell them through GOG.com.

 Reception

 Shadowrun Returns received generally favorable reviews upon release, garnering a 76/100 on review aggregation website Metacritic.
 IGN reviewer Dan Stapleton stated that the game's best days were ahead of it, and they will be more interested in it "a year from now, after the community has used the included mod tools to build on it, than in what it is today."

-Several reviewers criticized the game's save system, which saves the game only at area transitions.
+Several reviewers, including Len Hafer for PC Gamer, criticized the game's save system, which saves the game only at area transitions.
 Functionality to allow the player to save the game at any time was omitted because of development resource constraints, but was later added in the Shadowrun Dragonfall expansion.